Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-## Live Game Play
+## Live Play

-### In an active game the order of turns is the same as the order in which players joined the game session.
-Once a rule has been proposed by the "first joiner", a voting interface is presented to each other player above the game chat.
+### In an active game, the order of turns is decided by the order players joined the game session.
+Once a rule is proposed by the "first joiner", a voting interface is presented to each other player appearing above the game chat.

 <br/>
 <p align="center">